 When a difficult topic or chapter comes during JEE preparation, many students try to learn it but then give up too quickly.
 Some of them lose confidence and leave the topic for later, thus procrastinate.
-This results in backlogs and affect the performance in tests.
+This results in backlogs and affects the performance in tests.

-If there’s a topic in IIT-JEE that many students have learned in the past, anyone of average intelligence is capable of learning it if they follow certain procedures.
+If there’s a topic in IIT JEE that many students have learned in the past, anyone of average intelligence is capable of learning it if they follow certain procedures.
 It may take you longer but you can learn it.

 How to Study Difficult Topics and Chapters for IIT JEE?

 Here are the tips to study difficult topics and chapters for IIT JEE.